-There were no reportable incidents in CY 2020 but CT DEEP does have a mechanism and procedures to investigate incidents and thoroughly document.
-Procedures are in Section 21 of the CT Admin Procedures.
-CT DEEP shares lessons learned during the annual NAPSR Eastern Region Meeting and at quarterly CT Advisory Meetings.
+There was one reportable incidents in CY 2021.
+The CTPURA did a complete investigation and identified a Probable Violation of the code.
+A compliance action was started and the operator issued a civil penalty.
+Procedures for incidents and accidents are in Section 21 of the CT Admin Procedures.
+CTPURA shares lessons learned during the annual NAPSR Eastern Region Meeting and at quarterly CT Advisory Meetings.